oroinc/documentation/user_guide/reports.rst

 Grouping
 ^^^^^^^^

-Grouping section provides for more complex and informative reports.
+The *Grouping* section provides for more complex and informative reports.
 Once you have added a field in the *Grouping* section you will see all the columns values or their functions for a set of all the entity instances with the same *Grouping* field value.